asousadias/Risset_MaxPatches/README.md

 ## Revision history:
+- 2019, August 7: Release on GitHub of _Risset_02_HarmonicCascade_ for Max8.
+Improved version.
 - 2018, March 17: Release on GitHub of _Risset_04_delayRessonance_.
 Some improvements and minor changes
 - 2007, April 10:
   - start to improve ergonomics